Are Barefoot Shoes Good for You?

 The idea is simple: shoes that force your feet into tight spaces and fixed positions can cause pain and gradually deform the shape of your feet and toes.
 Adding a plush pad of orthotic cushioning under your feet may feel great at first, but it may also prevent you from using and exercising all of your foot muscles as nature intended.
 Over time, this may cause those muscles to weaken and possibly atrophy.
 The result?
 More foot pain, which is often treated with thicker orthotics, which leads to more pain, which leads to thicker orthotics, and so on and so on.

 It’s time to stop the cycle!
-Countless Softstar customers have told us they were able to throw away their orthotics completely and walk pain free after a careful transition to minimalist barefoot shoes… or even better, going barefoot.
+Countless Softstar customers have experienced the benefits of barefoot shoes.
+They've told us they were able to throw away their orthotics completely and walk pain free after carefully transitioning.

 We believe that going barefoot is often the best path to strong and healthy feet.
 Unfortunately, we live in a world where shoes are usually required, and that’s where Softstar comes in.
-Our minimalist barefoot shoes are designed to mimic barefoot movement as closely as possible while keeping your feet protected from the elements.
-Unlike conventional footwear, which often uses thick and rigid designs that force your foot into the shape of a shoe, all Softstar minimalist barefoot shoes are designed to be thin and flexible with leather that stretches naturally.
-The more you wear our minimal footwear, the more they take the shape of your feet.
+Our barefoot shoes are designed to mimic barefoot movement as closely as possible while keeping your feet protected from the elements.
+Unlike conventional footwear, which often uses thick and rigid designs that force your foot into the shape of a shoe, all of Softstar's minimalist shoes are designed to be thin and flexible with leather that stretches naturally.
+The more you wear our minimalist footwear, the more it takes the shape of your feet.

 By allowing feet to move freely we believe we allow them to develop and strengthen naturally.
 And since your feet are the foundation of your whole body, healthy feet are the first steps to an active and healthy lifestyle... strong from the ground up!

-Need more evidence of why you should wear minimalist barefoot shoes?
-Check out the articles and studies below, or read the customer reviews and testimonials on our product pages—they speak for themselves!
+If you're still wondering "are barefoot shoes good for you?" then check out the articles and studies below, or read the customer reviews and testimonials throughout our website—they speak for themselves!

 All Softstar shoes are designed with the following features.
 Expand these topics for more information: